 Why is the ride so smooth?
 Like two other thrill machines from Intamin of Switzerland (Balder at Liseberg in Sweden and the 196-foot Colossos at Heide-Park Soltau in Germany), the manufacturer laser cut the ride’s track to exacting standards at its factory.
 Instead of nailing together pieces of wood like a conventional coaster, it bonded and laminated them to create the track sections.
 Rather than cutting and assembling wood timbers on site, the builders snapped the track sections together like puzzle pieces.

-Technically, the ride is still made out of wood, but I don't know if it's entirely accurate to call it a wood coaster.
+Technically, the ride is made out of wood, but it is unclear whether it is appropriate to consider it a wood coaster.

 By dialing down the characteristic rickety rumblings, El Toro is able to focus on its considerable strengths of speed and wigged-out airtime.
-The hybrid ride ranks up there -- way up there -- with any coaster, wood or steel, and that's no bull.
+The wonderful ride ranks up there—way up there—with any coaster, wood or steel, and that’s no bull.